Applicant Information & Resources

-How to Apply & Application FAQ'sApplications for internship will be accepted only through the Electronic Residency Application Service (ERAS) from September 15th to November 1st, 2013.
+How to Apply & Application FAQ'sApplications for internship will be accepted only through the Electronic Residency Application Service (ERAS) from September 15th to October 1st, 2017.
 All intern positions will be filled through the National Residency matching program (NRMP).
 Traditionally all positions fill and we do not have available positions post-Match.

 - Applications for PGY-2 and PGY-3 positions will be accepted (outside of ERAS) if openings arise.
 We recommend that interested candidates check with us in late February/early March, as that is when we would begin our recruitment process if openings do become available.

-Interview ScheduleThe OHSU Internal Medicine Residency Program offers intern applicant interviews November through January.
-Interviews are held on the days listed below with an optional evening meet-and-greet at a local restaurant the evening before.
-For 2013-14 Intern Applicant Interviews will be held:
+Interview ScheduleFor the 2017-18 recruitment season, the OHSU Internal Medicine Residency Program will offer intern applicant interviews on the dates listed below, with an optional meet-and-greet dinner at a local restaurant the evening before.

 Visiting Portland?
 We have a travel resources page to help you plan your trip.
 Resources include maps of Portland, transit information, recommended hotels, where to eat & drink, directions to the OHSU campus and more.

 The OHSU Center for Diversity & Inclusion (CDI) leads and supports the university-wide initiatives to create an environment of respect and inclusion for all people.
 CDI is dedicated to fostering partnerships to enhance OHSU's mission of healing, teaching, research and community services.
 With a range of resources and services, CDI supports and empowers students, faculty and staff from all walks of life, including historically underrepresented populations.